yale-cpsc-419-templates/pset-1-template/README.md

 2. The object's `label`
 4. The object's `date`
 3. A list containing the `name` of each agent associated with the object, and the `part` each agent produced in the format `"{name} ({part})"`, sorted in ascending alphabetical order of the agent's name then in ascending order of the part
-    * Each agent/part pair must be on its own line
+    * The agent/part pairs must appear in a comma-separated list
 5. A list containing the `name` of each classifier for the object, sorted in ascending alphabetical order
     * Each classifier must be on its own line